-- does not fulfill the requirements for constituting a trade mark; - is devoid of distinctive character; - consists exclusively of signs or indications which may serve in trade to designate the kind, quality, attributes, quantity, destination, value, geographical origin or the time of the goods production or of the service rendering or other characteristics of the goods or service, designates the kind, quality, intended purpose, value, or geographical origin of goods or services, or other characteristics of goods or services; - consists exclusively of signs or indications which have become customary in the current language or in the bona fide and established practices of the trade; consists exclusively of the shape or other characteristic of the goods which results from the nature of the goods themselves or which is necessary to obtain a technical result or gives substantial value to the goods; - is contrary to public policy or morality;

-- $\circ\,$ may deceive the public for example as to the nature, quality or geographical origin of the goods or services; - is contrary to article 6ter of the Paris Convention or consists of or comprises of badges, emblems and escutcheons other than those covered by the aforementioned article and which are of public interest has been filed in bad faith;
+- does not fulfill the requirements for constituting a trade mark; - is devoid of distinctive character; - consists exclusively of signs or indications which may serve in trade to designate the kind, quality, attributes, quantity, destination, value, geographical origin or the time of the goods production or of the service rendering or other characteristics of the goods or service, designates the kind, quality, intended purpose, value, or geographical origin of goods or services, or other characteristics of goods or services; - consists exclusively of signs or indications which have become customary in the current language or in the bona fide and established practices of the trade; - consists exclusively of the shape or other characteristic of the goods which results from the nature of the goods themselves or which is necessary to obtain a technical result or gives substantial value to the goods; - is contrary to public policy or morality; - may deceive the public for example as to the nature, quality or geographical origin of the goods or services; - is contrary to article 6ter of the Paris Convention or consists of or comprises of badges, emblems and escutcheons other than those covered by the aforementioned article and which are of public interest - has been filed in bad faith; Bad faith is primarily an absolute ground for refusal.
+However, a special case of bad faith (filing of a trademark by an agent without the right holder's authorization) has been introduced as a relative ground for refusal by Law 4679/2020.

-Further absolute grounds for refusal have been added referring to the local, EU legislation and international agreements regarding geographical indications, traditional specialities guaranteed, traditional names for wines and plant varieties are also provided.
+Further absolute grounds for refusal referring to the local, EU legislation and international agreements regarding protected designations of origin and geographical indications, traditional specialities guaranteed, traditional names for wines and plant varieties are also provided